-Calibration Settings: Background
+Basic Setup: Background

-The background count rate (Fig. 66, item 1) is the natural background radiation detected by the detector and must be measured at least for rod detectors.
-This count rate is compensated for by the system and must be determined for all connected level detectors.
+The background count rate (Fig. 67, item 1) is the natural background radiation detected by the detector.
+This count rate is compensated for by the system and must be determined for every added level detector (see Fig. 70).

-A closed shield also results in measurable residual radiation, which can falsify the measurement of the background radiation.
+A closed shield results in measurable residual radiation, which can falsify the measurement of the background radiation.

-- In the case of measuring arrangements with point sources, during the determination of the background, it is recommended to place the shield including the source at a suitable distance (approx. 10 m), or behind a thick concrete wall. - ▶ To avoid calibration errors, it must be ensured that during calibration and commissioning of the measuring equipment no welding tests are being done on site, even at long distance.
+- In the case of measuring arrangements with point sources, during the determination of the background, it is recommended to place the shield including the source at a suitable distance (approx. 10 m), or behind a thick concrete wall - ➤ To avoid calibration errors, it must be ensured that during calibration and commissioning of the measuring equipment no welding tests are being done on site, even at long distance.

-Fig. 65 Conditions during background determination
+Fig. 66 Conditions during background determination

-Fig. 66 Calibration Parameters: Background
+Fig. 67 Calibration Parameters: Background